Skip to main content

 Conditions Governing Access

 University of the District of Columbia Student records and District of Columbia vital records are restricted due to District law and privacy concerns.
 Restrictions for these records will be lifted on January 1, 2089.
-This restriction applies to boxes 38 and 39 (Series 7, University of the District of Columbia, sub-seriers 6 Restricted) and the CD containing a death certificate (Series 15, audiovisual, sub-series 4, digitial materials).
+This restriction applies to boxes 38 and 39 (Series 7, University of the District of Columbia, sub-seriers 6 Restricted) and the materials in Box 89, containing a CD containing a death certificate (Series 15, audiovisual, sub-series 4, digitial materials) among other items.

 Conditions Governing Use